mgproject24/Live-AQI-Forecasting/README.md

 | IGI Airport | 168h | — | — |
 | ... | ... | ... | ... |

-*Add a short note here on how these compare to a naive baseline (e.g. "AQI in 24h = AQI now"), once implemented.*

 ## Tech stack